History of Keralam: Trade relations

 According to the Periplus of the Erythraean Sea, a region known as Limyrike began at Naura and Tyndis.
 However the Ptolemy mentions only Tyndis as the Limyrikes starting point.
 The region probably ended at Kanyakumari; it thus roughly corresponds to the present-day Malabar Coast.
-The value of Rome's annual trade with the region was estimated at around 50,000,000 sesterces.
+The value of Rome's annual trade with the region was estimated at 50,000,000 sesterces.
 He also mentions that the region was prone to pirates.
 Cosmas Indicopleustes mentioned that it was also a source of Malabar peppers.
 Contemporary Tamil literature, Puṟanāṉūṟu and Akanaṉūṟu, speak of the Roman vessels and the Roman gold that used to come to the Kerala ports in search of Malabar pepper and other spices, which had enormous demand in the West.
-The contact with Middle East and Romans might have given rise to small colonies of Jews, Syrian Christians and Mappila Muslims in the chief harbour towns of Kerala.
+The contact with Middle East and Romans might have given rise to small colonies of Jews, Syrian Christians and Malabar Muslims in the chief harbour towns of Kerala.

 Silk Road map.
 The spice trade was mainly along the water routes (blue).